-Zsa Zsa Gabor (born February 6, 1917) is a Hungarian American socialite and actress who acted in supporting roles in movies, on Broadway, and occasionally on television.
+Zsa Zsa Gabor (February 6, 1917 – December 18, 2016) was a Hungarian American socialite and actress who acted in supporting roles in movies, on Broadway, and occasionally on television.

 Robert Nesta “Bob” Marley (February 6, 1945 – May 11, 1981) was a Jamaican American reggae singer-songwriter and guitarist who is well known for his dreadlocked hair and Rastafarian spirituality.
 He achieved international fame and success as a member of the Wailers and as a solo artist.

 Dr. An Wang (February 7, 1920 – March 24, 1990) was a Chinese American computer engineer, inventor and co-founder of Wang Laboratories, which was known primarily for its dedicated word processing machines.
 He was also an important contributor to the development of magnetic core memory.

 Steve Nash (born February 7, 1974) is a Canadian American professional basketball player who played most of his active years with the Mavericks and Lakers of the NBA.
 Nash is a two-time MVP, eight-time All Star and budding philanthropist.